OfficeForProductSafetyAndStandards/cosmetic-product-notifications/mspsds-web/README.md

 ### Debugging

-Debugging is available by running `docker-compose -f docker-compose.yml -f docker-compose.debug.yml up` and then
+Debugging is available by running `docker-compose -f docker-compose.yml -f docker-compose.debug.yml up mspsds-web` and then
 - the `Docker: Attach to Ruby` configuration, if in VS Code.
 - the `Remote Debug` configuration, if in RubyMine Note, that when run in this mode, the website won't launch until the debugger is connected!